Promptly return unused Metaspace memory to the operating system and reduce Metaspace memory footprint.

 - Reduced Metaspace memory footprint

-- A cleaner implementation which is cheaper to maintain
+- A cleaner implementation which is less difficult to maintain

 Class metadata live in non-java-heap, native memory.
 Their lifetime is bound to that of the loading class loader.